AlexeyMatveev686/office-js-api/Enumerations/Angle.md

 ## Example

-This example specifys that the range contents will be rotated upward.
+This example specify that the range contents will be rotated upward.

 ```javascript
 oWorksheet.GetRange("A1").SetOrientation("xlUpward");